 What To Bring For Summiting San Mateo

 Since summiting Nevado San Mateo is only a day trip, you don’t need to bring anything for an overnight adventure.
 Leave the tents and sleeping bags at home.
 The trekking agency will provide all of the technical equipment, such as crampons and the axe, but it is up to you to dress warm and stay dry.
 I wore two layers of thermals on both my lower and upper body.
-I wore pants that weren’t waterproof, though, which only made my time absolutely miserable.
-I recommend trying to be as waterproof as possible otherwise you will not have a fun time.
+My pants weren’t waterproof, though, which made my time absolutely miserable.
+I recommend trying to be as waterproof as possible.
 Sunglasses and sunblock are also a smart thing to bring in case you guys get a clear day.
 It seemed silly in the middle of a blizzard but if you get lucky, you’ll definitely need it.

 Definitely bring a change of clothes to swap into once you finish the excursion.
 The only dry thing I had upon finishing was my poncho that I used as a blanket on the two hour drive back.
 I was soaking wet otherwise.
 It is crucial that you bring some clothes to change into.